prjctimg/huetiful/docs/assets/markdown/modules/generators.md

 `ArrayLike`\<[`ColorToken`](types.md#colortoken)\>

-Collection of colors resulting from the earthtone interpolation as hex codes.
+Collection of colors resulting from the earthtone interpolation.
+Preserves the `ColorToken` type of the passed in color.

 **`Example`**